Saturday Night's Main Event: Saturday Night's Main Event XI

 Saturday Night's Main Event XI took place on April 28, 1987, from Notre Dame, Indiana, at the Edmund P. Joyce Center, and aired May 2, 1987.
 The event aired on NBC and drew a 9.5 rating.

-While a match featuring Hulk Hogan was not included in the show, a pre-taped interview with comments regarding WrestleMania III and a possible future rematch was included.
+While a match featuring Hulk Hogan was not included in the show, a pre-taped interview with comments regarding WrestleMania III and a possible future rematch was teased.
 A separate interview with Andre the Giant and Bobby Heenan, also reflecting on WrestleMania III, also aired.